-Each summer in Sandy Springs, friends and families come together to participate in one of the most unique and spirited events of the year: the Sandy Springs Lantern Parade.
+Each spring in Sandy Springs, friends and families come together to participate in one of the most unique and spirited events of the year: the Sandy Springs Lantern Parade.
 This annual gathering invites people of all ages to celebrate the heritage of Sandy Springs and the beautiful Chattahoochee River by walking in a parade lit by homemade lanterns.
-For 2021, the Lantern Parade will be held on Saturday, June 5th.
+For 2022, the Lantern Parade will be held on Saturday, April 30.
 Read on to learn about the parade’s history and how you can be a part of this very special evening in Sandy Springs.

 About the Parade